 - (2) Represents a note with National Bank of Arizona related to the Company's headquarters building.
-Under the terms of the agreement, the Company will repay outstanding principal balance in quarterly payments beginning in January 2022 until the maturity date in December 2023.
+Under the terms of the agreement, the Company will repay the outstanding principal balance in quarterly payments beginning in January 2022 until the maturity date in December 2023.
 On the maturity date, one final balloon payment will be made to cover all unpaid principal, accrued unpaid interest and other amounts due.
-The interest rate of one-month LIBOR plus a margin is payable monthly. - (3) On September 28, 2020, the Company entered into the Treasury Loan with the Treasury for a term loan facility of up to \$574 million, for which the right to draw any further funds lapsed as of May 2021.
+The interest rate of one-month LIBOR plus a margin is payable monthly. - (3) On September 28, 2020, the Company entered into the Treasury Loan with the Treasury for a term loan facility of up to \$574 million.
 The Treasury Loan has a five-year term and includes an annual interest rate based on adjusted LIBOR plus 2.5%.
-The Company did not draw any further funds from its Treasury Loan facility during the three and six months ended June 30, 2021.
+The Company could not draw any further funds from its Treasury Loan facility during the three months ended September 30, 2021, as the right to draw any further funds lapsed as of May 2021, and the Company did not draw any further funds from its Treasury Loan facility during the nine months ended September 30, 2021.
 The loan can be prepaid at par at any time without incurring a penalty.
 The Treasury Loan is collateralized by the Company's co-branded credit card arrangement and related assets.
 As part of any funding under the loan program, the Company is required to comply with the relevant provisions of the CARES Act, which will apply until one year after the loan is repaid in full.
 In conjunction with the Treasury Loan, the Company issued to the Treasury warrants to acquire the common stock of FGHI, which have a five-year term and are settled in cash or shares, at the election of the Company, upon notice from the Treasury.
 The initial fair value of these warrants upon issuance is treated as a loan discount, which reduces the carrying value of the loan, and is amortized utilizing the effective interest method as interest expense in the Company's condensed consolidated statements of operations over the term of the loan. - (4) The Company entered into an agreement with Barclays in 2003 to provide for joint marketing, grant certain benefits to co-branded credit card holders ("Cardholders"), and allow Barclays to market using the Company's customer database.
 Cardholders earn mileage credits under the Frontier Miles program and the Company sells mileage credits at agreed-upon rates to Barclays and earns fees from Barclays for the acquisition, retention and use of the co-branded credit card by consumers.
 In addition, Barclays will pre-purchase miles if the Company meets certain conditions precedent.
 On September 15, 2020 the Company entered into a new agreement with Barclays to amend and extend the agreement to 2029.
 The pre-purchased miles facility amount is to be reset on January 15 of each calendar year through and including January 15, 2028 based on the aggregate amount of fees payable by Barclays to the Company on a calendar year basis, up to an aggregate maximum facility amount of \$200 million.
 The facility amount cannot be extended above \$15 million until full extinguishment of the Treasury Loan.
 The Company pays interest on a monthly basis, which is based on a one-month LIBOR plus a margin.
 Beginning March 31, 2028, the facility will be repaid in 12 equal monthly installments.